FAQ about Code With Me

 What is Code With Me?

-Code With Me is a plugin for PhpStorm and other JetBrains IDEs that enables you to collaboratively review, edit, and debug code with your colleagues in real time.
+Code With Me is a plugin for PhpStorm and other JetBrains IDEs (except for Rider and DataGrip for now) that enables you to collaboratively review, edit, and debug code with your colleagues in real time.

-Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it separately.
+Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it manually.

 What are the PhpStorm requirements for working with Code With Me?

 The Code With Me plugin is compatible with PhpStorm 2020.2.1 and later.

 Do I need PhpStorm, PhpStorm license, or the same IDE to connect?

 As a host, you need to have the PhpStorm license and the PhpStorm version 2020.2.1 or later installed on your machine with the Code With Me plugin installed.

 As a guest, you only need an invitation link.
 After you open the link in your browser, JetBrains Client (a free lightweight application based on IntelliJ platform) will be automatically downloaded and you can join the corresponding Code With Me session.

 What is downloaded when I open an invitation link?